Zohla/Zohla/README.md

 ## Hi there, people👋

 ### My name is Maren(and not Zohla which is my gamertag since forever :floppy_disk:)
-#### :sparkles:  I'm a mother of 3, a preschool teacher by day, and a **codenewbie** at night(you know, after the kids bedtime and also every other free time I can squeeze in!):sparkles:
+#### :sparkles:  I'm a mother of 3, a preschool teacher by day, and a **codenewbie** at night(you know, after bedtime and also every other free time I can squeeze in!):sparkles:

 <img src="https://github.com/Zohla/Zohla/blob/master/maren_bulb.jpg" width ="500">

-- 🔭 **I’m currently working on:** a new personal website/portfolio
+- 🔭 **I’m currently working on:** a new personal website/portfolio.
+And since august 2020 I'm also a part time web developer student!
-- 🌱 **I’m currently learning:**   SCSS
+- 🌱 **I’m currently learning:**   SCSS and Design 1
 - 👯 **I’m looking to collaborate on:** everything JS/HTML/CSS-realated that can help me learn more.
 - 🤔 **I’m looking for:**          a JS-mentor
-- 💬 **Ask me about:**             being a preschool-teacher/code newbie transitioning into tech and finding the time to learn to code.
+- 💬 **Ask me about:**             being a mother/code newbie transitioning into tech and finding the time to take night classes and learn to code.

 - 😄 **Pronouns:**                 She/her
 - ⚡ **Fun fact:**                 I have(had) a millon hobbies, from weaving, gaming and soldering to riding and snowkiting.